 From time to time the War Memorial Park is used for other events and Basingstoke parkrun moves to its alternative course at Crabtree Plantation which is just over a mile away to the east.
 Please check our news page, or on Facebook and Twitter, where we will give advance notice of when the alternative course is being used and how to get there.

-Basingstoke parkrun starts on the south side of the park across the grassed area adjacent to the car park at the War Memorial Park in Basingstoke.
-The meeting point and pre-run briefing takes place near the children’s playground.
+Basingstoke parkrun starts near the football pitches on the east side of the War Memorial Park in Basingstoke.
+The meeting point and pre-run briefing takes place in the middle of this football pitch area.

 Post Run Coffee

-Every week we grab a post parkrun coffee a short walk away at The Tea Bar, 9 London road, Basingstoke RG21 7NT - please come and join us.
+Every week we grab a post parkrun coffee a short walk away at Cafe Giardino, 2-3 Kensington House, Festival Place, Basingstoke, RG21 7LN - please come and join us.